FACT-Finder-Web-Components/shopware6-plugin/README.md

 #### Update Field Roles
 This functionality offers a way to download field roles configured in FACT-Finder®.
 Please use this if you don't use feed offered by the plugin or for some reason you have changed the column names.
-You can find more information about what Field Roles are in (Web Components documentation)[https://web-components.fact-finder.de/documentation/4.x/field-roles]

 **Note:**
  Updating process is ran for all sales channels, no need to run it separately for each of them